 A Special Event Permit is required for any organized moving event taking place on public property that includes any street, public thoroughfare, sidewalk or multi-use trail.
 Specific rules and policies apply for the safe operation of each type of moving event.
 Funeral processions and regular vehicular traffic are not moving events.
 Activities that follow all existing laws related to vehicle, pedestrian and cyclist traffic may occur without a permit as long as the activities are non-competitive and follow rules of the road.
 Moving Events are either Competitive or Non-competitive.
-Moving events are intended to be continuous, all requested stops, regardless of duration, must be requested at the time of applying.
+Moving events are intended to be continuous, whether they are a loop or point-to-point, and all requested stops, regardless of duration, must be requested at the time of applying.
 Preplanned stops may necessitate additional permits.

 - Competitive moving events are when participants register for a competitive and timed race, such as a 5K, triathlon or marathon.
-Typically these also require a fee to participate.
+Typically, these also require a fee to participate.
 They do not have motorized vehicles, excluding lead vehicles or support vehicles. - Non-Competitive moving events are when the primary purpose is to demonstrate, raise awareness, celebrate, march, fundraise, conduct an organized ride/tour or other non-competitive activities.
 If the moving event includes anything other than people, additional permits and inspections may be required by other City departments.

-A map with a turn-by-turn description of the course/route must be submitted for any moving event.
-Prior to a permit being issued, City Departments will determine if the course can safely accommodate the anticipated participation size, time of day, location, and duration at the proposed time, and verify that there are no conflicts with other scheduled activities.
+A map along with a turn-by-turn description of the course/route must be submitted for moving events, and will be reviewed based upon the ability to accommodate the anticipated participation size, time of day, location, conflicts with other scheduled activities and duration at the proposed time.
 All courses must be approved by the Columbus Division of Police Special Events Office, Division of Traffic Management, Division of Fire Special Events Office and Recreation and Parks Department Office of Special Events.
 Once a permit is approved, changes may only be made by the City.

-Police, first-aid, traffic control devices and/or a staggered start may be required as a condition of the permit.
+Police, first-aid, traffic control devices and/or a staggered start may be required as a condition of the permit, and the determination of those needs will be made by the City departments.
 Moving events may be authorized to substitute the placement of traffic signage or course marshals in lieu of traffic barricades, police escort vehicles.
 Paint, dyes or spray chalk may not be used in parks or on trails.
 All directional signs and course markings must be temporary and completely removed at the conclusion of the event.